JoppyFurr/Sneptile/README.md

  * `--mode-2`: Generate Mode-2 tiles.
  * `--tms-small-sprites`: Generate 8x8 sprites for the TMS modes.
  * `--tms-large-sprites`: Generate 16x16 sprites for the TMS modes.
+ * `--sprites`: Mode-4 sprites.
+Index 0 will not be used for visible colours.
+ * `--de-duplicate`: Within an input file, don't generate the same pattern twice.
  * `--output <dir>`: specifies the directory for the generated files
  * `--palette <0x...>`: specifies the first n entries of the palette
+ * `--panels wxh,n`: Per-image, describes <n> panels of size <w> x <h> tiles.
+Mode-4 only, and depends on de-duplication.
  * `... <.png>`: the remaining parameters are `.png` images to generate tiles from

 The following three files are generated in the specified output directory: